Bangladesh to be 'Global Disease Detection site'

 He said both environment and vaccines were necessary for public health.

-Handwashing was also very important like vaccination to reduce the risk of
+Handwashing was also very important like vaccination to reduce the risk of diseases, he added.

 A physician with training in internal medicine, infectious diseases, public health, and epidemiology, Dr Frieden is especially known for his expertise in tuberculosis control.
 He became CDC Director in June 2009.